 Current Regulatory Barrier: Another significant barrier results from limitations placed on the types of assistance a hospital may provide a patient to help maintain him or her in the community.
 The Anti-Kickback Law also applies to a hospital's relationship with a patient.
 The general prohibition on providing anything of value to "induce" the purchase or order of items or services paid for by the Medicare program also applies to assistance to patients.
-Providing vouchers for a cab ride, scales to monitor weight loss or cuffs to monitor blood pressure are "remuneration" that could be characterized as a prohibited inducement.
-There is no comprehensive exception in the Anti-Kickback Law protecting these patient benefits.
+Providing vouchers for a cab ride to an appointment, scales to monitor weight loss or cuffs to monitor blood pressure are "remuneration" that could be characterized as a prohibited inducement.
+There is no exception in the Anti-Kickback Law protecting these patient benefits.
 In addition, a CMP specific to "inducements" to patients may be imposed.
 While there are exceptions for providing support that promotes access to care or is based on financial need, there are no clear and readily applicable protections for encouraging a patient's follow-through on post-discharge treatment plans.
+Hospitals should be able to provide the type of assistance patients need to realize the benefits of their discharge plan.